ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 CKBox replaces the basic CKEditor 5 image upload feature.
 It provides the image and file upload and management capabilities:

 * Enables drag & drop uploads of images and other files.
-* Transforms the image toolbar button, allowing the user to quickly upload and insert an image without opening the CKBox UI.
+* Transforms the _Image_ toolbar button, allowing the user to quickly upload and insert an image without opening the CKBox UI.
 * Adds a separate dedicated toolbar button to open the CKBox UI to manage and reause uploaded files.

 With CKBox you no longer need to write server-side code to upload and scale images or manage uploaded files.